 Should I choose full spectrum hemp oil or hemp seed oil?

 The choice between full spectrum hemp oil or hemp seed oil is quite easy.
 Do you want to receive the benefits of cannabinoids or not?
 If it’s the latter, feel free to use hemp seed oil in cooking or as a topical, and enjoy the extra omega acids.
 If it’s the former, full spectrum hemp oil is the way to go.
-Full spectrum hemp oil has many uses and can be taken many ways.
-Toast’s Full Spectrum Hemp Extract blends the benefits of CBD, CBG, CBC and other phytocompounds with Organic Virgin Fractionated Coconut Oil.
-The coconut oil is rich in vitamins, antioxidants, and penetrating fatty acids - making it the perfect complement to hemp's cannabinoid profile.
+Full spectrum hemp oil often blends CBD, CBG, CBC and other phytocompounds with a base oil like coconut.